 Brief Overview of the crisis in India

 The tsunami killed at least 225,000 people in a dozen countries.
-Indonesia, Sri Lanka, India, Maldives and Thailand have suffered massive damage.
-Food, clean water and medical care were missing in these regions.
+Indonesia, Sri Lanka, India, Maldives, and Thailand suffered massive damage, with food, clean water, and medical care lacking in these regions.
 Humanitarian workers delivered food and medicine supplies to hard-to-reach areas.
-Tsunami has also caused severe environmental damage - villages, tourist resorts, farmland, and fishing areas have been destroyed or flooded with waste, bodies and salt water killing plants.
+The tsunami also caused severe environmental damage: villages, tourist resorts, farmland, and fishing areas were destroyed or flooded with waste, bodies, and salt water, killing vegetation.

-By December 2010, all recovery activities put in place to support communities affected by the 2005 tsunami had been concluded.
+In December 2010, we concluded all recovery activities put in place to support communities affected by the tsunami in India.

-Our activities focused on the distribution of material aid, psychosocial assistance and the construction of two community centers in the Tamil Nadu area.
+Our activity focused on distributing material aid, psychosocial assistance, and the construction of two community centres in the Tamil Nadu area.